The Most Educated Immigrant Group In the United States: But The Questions On Thier President's Education

 There was a long list of Nigerians involved in the nursing education scandal, most will know this as the Florida nursing education scam; where about 7000 nurses were implicated.
 According to this story, they never went to nursing school, but they wrote the State board exam and worked as nurses; some of them for over 10 years as the story goes.
 When this story broke and the lists of names were made public, you will find a lot of Nigerian names on that list.
 This is something that honest and hardworking Nigerians living in the diasporas have to deal with, other Nigerians that want to give us a bad name.
 It is not enough that the phrase "Nigerian scammers" has been used, even in numerous Hollywood movies, now we have our president having questions about his own education?

 It's just that religion and politics has what it does to the human species, it beclouds their thinking faculty, and sound judgement is consistently thrown out of the window, this is not a Nigerian problem, this is a global problem.
 But with all the problems that all the countries in the world have, they find a way of dealing with it, as well as finding a way to manage their own embarrassments.
 This will be a nonissue for Nigerians at home, it is those of us living outside that have to explain ourselves when the need comes.
-As per education, it cannot be overemphasized that and should always do things the right way, follow the process and do the time and get the required qualifications so that we do not continue to embarrass ourselves.
+As per education, it cannot be overemphasized that one should always do things the right way, follow the process and do the time and get the required qualifications so that we do not continue to embarrass ourselves.
 It is one thing for this to be going on, then it is another thing for us to be known as the people who engage in this kind of thing after having the recognition of the most educated group of immigrants living in the US.

 Comments